 Following this simple but disciplined formula, over time great ideas become great realities, businesses are built, and legacies and fortunes are made.

-And for investors, far more than technology these “above the line” leadership and management disciplines that separate the well-run companies to back from the haphazardly ones to avoid.
+And for investors, far more than technology it is these “above the line” leadership and management disciplines that separate the well-run companies to back from the haphazardly ones to avoid.